 Some of your poems seem to be meditations on moments of human frailty or failing, like going the wrong way on a one-way street, getting stitches, or giving blood.
-Others explore interactions between humans and animals, such as luring flies with jelly, hitting an animal with a car, and catching a seagull with a fishing hook.
+Others explore interactions between humans and animals, such as hitting an animal with a car or catching a seagull with a fishing hook.
 And still others focus on objects of the everyday.

-“Focus” is at the heart of it.
-I think of the poem as a sort of prism, a transparent arrangement of words that refracts the light and reveals its hidden colors.
+I think of the poem as a sort of prism, an arrangement of words that refracts the light and reveals its hidden colors.
 Animals make particularly good subjects.
 They are at home in the world, and so we look on them with wonder, even envy.
 The way we destroy them so heedlessly can only impoverish us further, and compound our grief.
 John Berger wisely observed that we are haunted by animal extinctions because they anticipate, and very likely predict, our own.
 So the animals in my poems – and there are quite a number of them – act as prisms to refract the human, and reveal it for what it is.

 And yet, your children make appearances in your poems . . .